SOGeKING-NUL/SOL-Coups-100xdevs-/README.md

 ### Disclaimer, this application is designed to work exclusively on the Solana Devnet.
 Please refrain from using real Solana coins (SOL) for transactions.
+Our initial plan was to make this into a web extension but dad tolimit it to only a webpage due to limited knowledge

 # SOL COUPS